vividus-framework/vividus-build-system/README.md

     Most likely this change won't affect any users, because VIVIDUS Artifactory was used as a backup storage of VIVIDUS releases up to `0.4.5` version.
 The primary storage is GitHub Packages.

+1. Correcness of the file with known issues configuration (`known-issues.json`) is checked at test project build phase.
 <details>
   <summary>The following list conatins breaking changes that may affect people who develop own VIVIDUS plugins and modules.</summary>